Faculty Fellowship Links

-The Society for the Humanities at Cornell University invites applications for residential fellowships from scholars whose research projects reflect on the 2024-25 theme of Silence.
+The Society for the Humanities at Cornell University invites applications for residential fellowships from scholars whose research projects reflect on the 2025-26 theme of Scale.

 Four full-year Faculty Fellowships are awarded to Cornell faculty each year by our External Advisory Board.
 Fellows' appointments are subject to the consent of their department chair and the approval of the dean.
 Applicants must be in at least their second year of tenure-track employment in order to apply for a Faculty Fellowship.
 Faculty who received this fellowship within the last 10 years are not eligible to apply.
 Tradition has restricted fellowships to professors in humanities departments of the College of Arts & Sciences, though faculty members holding regular appointments elsewhere in the university are welcome to apply if their work is closely related to the year's theme and if their dean is willing to provide their salary during their appointment at the Society.